Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials

-The specific problem definition is as follows: material maps primarily encompass seven attributes: \textbf{D}iffuse, \textbf{A}lbedo, \textbf{N}ormal, \textbf{R}oughness, \textbf{M}etalness, \textbf{H}eight, and \textbf{S}pecular, ensuring compatibility with both diffuse-based (e.g., \cite{deschaintre2018single}) and diffuse-based (e.g., \cite{martin2022materia}) workflows.
-We focus on the diffuse-based rendering for an easier application to the current 3D content generation model\cite{youwang2023paint, chen2023fantasia3d}.
-Given the advancements in generating high-quality 3D shapes and diffuse maps, the restoration of realistic material properties remains a challenge.
-We highlight a novel problem: given a 3D mesh ($\tilde{O}$) and known diffuse ($\tilde{D}$) map, which reflect the object's intrinsic appearance, the goal is to extract and restore all other SVBRDF attributes of the object.
+Physically Based Rendering (PBR) materials are a compact representation of the bi-directional reflectance distribution function (BRDF), which describes how light is reflected from a surface.
+PBR material maps primarily encompass seven attributes: \textbf{A}lbedo, \textbf{R}oughness, \textbf{M}etallic, \textbf{N}ormal, \textbf{S}pecular, \textbf{H}eight, and \textbf{D}isplacement.
+Based on the rendering equation \cite{kajiya1986rendering}, given a location \( x \) and the surface normal \( n \), the incident light intensity at this point is denoted as \( L_i (\omega_i; x) \) along the direction \( \omega_i \); BRDF \( f_r (\omega_o, \omega_i; x) \) denotes the reflectance coefficient of the material viewing from direction \( \omega_o \).
+The observed light intensity \( L_o (\omega_o; x) \) is calculated over the hemisphere \( \Omega = \{ \omega_i : \omega_i \cdot n > 0 \} \):

-Our goal is to utilize the Make-it-Real pipeline for the identification and synthesis of Spatially Varing Bidirectional Reflectance Distribution (SVBRDF) material maps, leveraging the existing diffuse map and prior knowledge to query the most appropriate material attribute maps $SV = \{N, R, M, H, S\}$, to use as references before further refinement.
+Given the advancements in generating high-quality 3D shapes with albedo maps, the restoration of realistic material properties remains a challenge.
+We highlight a novel problem: given a 3D mesh (\(\tilde{O}\)) and known Albedo (\(\tilde{A}\)) map, which reflect the object's intrinsic appearance, the goal is to extract and restore all other SVBRDF attributes of the object, i.e. \textit{Make-it-Real}(\(\tilde{O}, \tilde{A}\)) = \(\{R, M, N, S, H, D\}\).
+Our setup supports the popular Cook-Torrance analytical BRDF model \cite{cook1982reflectance}.
+In this parameterization, the BRDF includes components for albedo \( b_a \in \mathbb{R}^3 \), metallic \( b_m \in \mathbb{R} \), and roughness \( b_r \in \mathbb{R} \).
+For more complex surface simulations, such as displacement and height modeling, we use the Blender rendering engine to simulate the BRDF function \( f_r (\omega_o, \omega_i; x) \).